-As set forth above, the additional compensation associated with the Programs and/or investments described in the preceding section, to be paid to and retained by Stifel and/or one or more of our affiliates (and which may be shared with your Financial Advisor), may present a conflict between the interests of Clients on the one hand and those of Stifel, our affiliates, and your Financial Advisor on the other.
-This additional compensation may provide an incentive to Stifel and/or your Financial Advisor, in exercising discretion or making recommendations for your account, to choose or recommend investments that result in higher compensation to our firm, your Financial Advisor, and/or affiliates of Stifel.
-For example, for certain Programs, your Financial Advisor will receive a portion of the Advisory Account Fee that we retain after paying, as applicable, the portion due to a third-party Adviser.
-As a result, our Financial Advisors may have an incentive to recommend Advisory Programs in which the fee is not shared with a thirdparty Adviser (e.g., Solutions Program) in order to receive a higher portion of the fee.
-Additionally, for those Programs in which Stifel pays a portion of the Advisory Account Fee to Advisers, which tends to be less if we trade the Portfolio internally than if it is Manager-Traded, Clients should note that their Financial Advisor may have an incentive to recommend MBT Portfolios in the applicable Programs over Manager-Traded Portfolios, or Portfolios where the related Product Fee is low, in order to retain a larger portion of the fee.
+As set forth above, the additional compensation associated with the Programs and/or investments described in the preceding section, to be paid to and retained by Stifel and/or one or more of its affiliates (and which may be shared with your Financial Advisor), may present a conflict between the interests of Clients on the one hand and those of Century, Stifel and our affiliates as well as your Financial Advisor on the other.
+This additional compensation may provide an incentive to our firm, Stifel and/or your Financial Advisor, in exercising discretion or making recommendations for your account, to choose or recommend investments that result in higher compensation to Century, Stifel, your Financial Advisor and/or affiliates of Stifel.
+For example, for certain Programs, your Financial Advisor will receive a portion of the fee that we retain after paying, as applicable, the third-party Adviser or Research Source its portion of the Advisory fee.
+As a result, our Financial Advisors may have an incentive to recommend Advisory Programs in which the fee is not shared with an Adviser (e.g. Solutions Program) in order to receive a higher portion of the fee.
+Additionally, for those Programs in which Stifel pays a portion of the Advisory Account Fee to Advisers, which tends to be less if Stifel trades the Portfolio internally than if it is Manager-Traded, Clients should note that their Financial Advisor may have an incentive to recommend MBT Portfolios in the applicable Programs over Manager-Traded Portfolios, or Portfolios where the related Product Fee is low, in order to retain a larger portion of the fee.

-In these circumstances, it is our duty to determine that an investment made in your Account or recommended to you that results in such additional compensation is in your best interest based upon the information you have provided to us.
+In these circumstances, it is our (and/or Stifel's) duty to determine that an investment made in your Account or recommended to you that results in such additional compensation is in your best interest based up on the information you have provided to us.

 It is important to note that the services provided to you under the Programs described above may be obtained on an unbundled basis and may result in overall lower costs.
-You could use a commission-based brokerage account instead of a fee-based investment advisory account and independently retain a thirdparty adviser to manage your account.
-In certain cases, the total charges that you may pay in Advisory fees may be higher than the commissions that could have been charged for brokerageonly services.
-There may also be cases where the Advisory Account Fee charged for Programs covered in this brochure may be higher than if the Client obtained the services covered by such fee separately (that is, if you paid separately advisory services, portfolio management services, trade execution, custody, and related services).
+You could use a commission-based brokerage account instead of a fee-based investment advisory account and independently retain a third-party adviser to manage your custodial account.
+In certain cases, the total charges that you may pay in Advisory Account Fees charged for Programs covered in this brochure may be higher than if the Client obtained the services covered by such fee separately (that is, if you paid separately advisory services, portfolio management services, trade execution, custody, and related services).
 You should consider the value of Advisory services provided or to be provided under each Program when evaluating fees or the appropriateness of the Advisory account in general.
 The combination of brokerage and Advisory services may not be available separately or may require multiple accounts and varying forms of payment.
 You are responsible for determining whether a wrap fee program is appropriate for you.
 Therefore, you should understand the investment strategy you have selected and the amount of anticipated trading activity in assessing the overall cost of the Program.
 Relative transaction infrequency could have a bearing on whether a wrap, asset-based fee account is more appropriate for you than a commission-based account.